Rybus07/space-legends-data/README-SpaceDevs w Distro_Plan.md

   * `Mission_Parameters_Extraction.ipynb` - Extracts mission parameters
 4. Run `Merge_3_Cleaned_DataFrames.ipynb` to integrate

-**Note:** Full collection takes ~5-6 hours due to API rate limiting (15 requests/hour, with maximum of 100 launches/request)
+**Note:** Full collection takes ~5-6 hours due to API rate limiting (15 requests/hour, with a maximum of 100 launches/request)

 ### Extending the Dataset
 To collect launches since our last update: <mark>(do we want to add something that looks at the date of the last request?)</mark>